tastelessturtle/crypto-smartcard/README.md

 ## Using the repository
 The repository is created and tested through the `Makefile`.
 Make has three commands:
-- `make`: Removes the applet from the smartcard if it was present, builds the new applet, uploads the applet onto the smartcard and runs the `test/main.py` test to verify the applet on the smartcard.
+- `make`: Removes the applet from the smartcard if it was present, builds the new applet, uploads the applet onto the smartcard and runs `pytest`.
-- `make test`: Only runs the `test/main.py` to run the test code quicker.
+- `make test`: Only runs `pytest`.
 - `make clean`: Removes the applet from the smartcard if present and removes the temporary files in the repository